saintsal/daoistry/content/mindsets/coordination-is-value.md

 What's the value of uniting people towards a common cause, that can get things done?

-This is a very big idea in society, and one that [Laura Lotti explains](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
+This is a very big idea in society, [Laura Lotti explains how blockchain tokenisation is opening up new ways to do this](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
 She points out that because tokens are tradable like currency but also runnable like programs, they open completely new ways of organising people.

 DAOs are a new form of human coordination, but not because they're decentralised, or because they're open.
 (Those have happened before.
 DAOS are a new form of human coordination because they [align people using blockchains](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).